nkapu/handlers/doc/assembly-planning.md

   tiedostojen kryptatutumisen aloitus (korostaen / zoomaten siihen tiedoston nimiiin) .... randomware note
 * <https://www.youtube.com/watch?v=GyZMJr7RfBE>
+* TODO:
+  * you visit a web page with a word link video
+  * add sound to the so what video
+  * click link -> visit web page -> word launches -> ...
+  * recap with cloud with word:// circles
+  * make sure that screen is mirrored so no need to look away from the crowd

 ## 00:20 5.
 Pop up marketing strikes back - twitter://